 In both courses, students come to understand writing as a process that involves rigorous attention to developing ideas, writing, and revising.
 They develop an understanding of rhetoric and writing conventions as well as the skills to present ideas clearly.
 As students move into Composition II, they build on their skills focusing on argument, academic styles of writing, and more advanced research skills.

-The following learning outcomes for Composition I and II were developed to correlate with the General Education competencies as well as the Association of American Colleges and Universities Valid Assessment of Learning in Undergraduate Education rubric.
+The following learning outcomes for Composition I and II were developed to correlate with the General Education competencies, the QEP (FGCU Scholars) as well as the Association of American Colleges and Universities Valid Assessment of Learning in Undergraduate Education rubric.

 Gordon Rule Requirements for Composition courses (ENC 1101 and ENC 1102): in addition to a number of required shorter writing assignments, which may include exam answers, reviews, and/or personal responses (the selection to be made at the instructor's discretion), students will complete multiple longer writing assignments (one of which may be a major revision) totaling no fewer than 2500 words.
 Each writing assignment will be the result of a writing process that includes creating, revising, and proof-reading drafts.